pedropark99/figma/README.md

 3 0:1       Page 1      CANVAS      5:3       Arrow       VECTOR      <named list [9]>
 ```

-But for some reason, you are not interested in the contents of your Figma file, just the
+On the other hand, for some reason, you might be not interested in the contents of your Figma file, just the
 metadata of it.
-You could use `figma::get_document_info()` to get this kind of information, like this:
+For this case, you can use `figma::get_document_info()` to get this kind of information, like this:

 ```r
 result <- figma::get_document_info(